-- facilitating the development needed to support the region's business sectors and clusters, driving economic growth through the enhancement of productivity, skills and education to provide widening opportunities in line the New Anglia Local Enterprise Partnership (NA LEP) Economic Strategy and this framework; - fully exploiting the economic opportunities offered by the economic success and global reputation of Cambridge; - providing for job growth broadly matching increases in housing provision and improving the alignment between the locations of workplaces and homes; - ensuring effective and sustainable digital connections and transport infrastructure between and within Norfolk's main settlements to strengthen inward investment; and - strengthening Norfolk's connections to the rest of the UK, Europe and beyond by boosting inward investment and international trade through rail, road, sea, air and digital connectivity infrastructure.
+- facilitating the development and infrastructure needed to support the region's business sectors and clusters, driving economic growth through the enhancement of productivity, skills and education to provide widening opportunities in line with the New Anglia Local Enterprise Partnership Economic Strategy, the Greater Cambridge Greater Peterborough Enterprise Partnership Economic Strategy and this framework; - fully exploiting the economic opportunities offered by the economic success and global reputation of Cambridge; - providing for job growth broadly matching increases in housing provision and improving the alignment between the locations of workplaces and homes; - ensuring effective and sustainable digital connections and transport infrastructure between and within Norfolk's main settlements and across county boundaries to strengthen inward investment; and - strengthening Norfolk's connections to the rest of the UK, Europe and beyond by boosting inward investment and international trade through rail, road, sea, air and digital connectivity infrastructure. - strengthening Norfolk's competitiveness through the delivery of well-planned balanced new developments providing access to a range of business space as well as high quality residential, well serviced by local amenities and high quality educational facilities. - Recognising the role of our city centre and town centres as a focus for investment and enhancing the quality of life for residents. - recognising that the long term conservation of Norfolk's natural environment and heritage is a key element of the county's competitiveness.

 Compared to other areas in the UK, Norfolk has generally weathered the economic downturn since 2008 well.
 This is largely due to its diverse economy which is not reliant on any one sector.
 County employment levels and Gross Value Add (GVA) have returned to pre-downturn levels.
-The value of Norfolk's economy is £18.6 billion.22
+The value of Norfolk's economy is £18.6 billion.28